- Introducing Green Button Connect @ PG&E

 To get started, all you have to do is set up a PIN code for each of the electrical service agreements you wish to share.
 Then, provide this PIN / Service ID combination to the companies that you want to share your data with, and you're ready to go.
 If you wish to stop their access to your data at any time, simply change or delete your PIN.

 Beta means Green Button Connect is a trial project.
-PG&E has partnered with a few select companies that are offering unique ways to help our customers save energy (find them below), and we will continue to add more in the future.
+PG&E has partnered with a few select companies that are offering unique ways to help our customers save energy (find them below), and we're hoping to add more in the future.
 We're also trying to learn as much as we can about whether customers think this is a valuable service, and how we can make it even better.

 PG&E responded to the challenge from the White House to design a standard format for customers to access energy usage data online.
 PG&E launched what's called the Green Button on December 18, 2011, and is pleased to be among the first utilities in the country to empower customers with their own data in a portable format never before available.
 Making detailed energy usage information available in a standardized file format encourages awareness of energy use as well as innovation among third parties for new customer-focused applications.